Adventures in a Messy Life

 The Cycle of Apostasy supplies

-1 print out from Judges lesson per kid (if you printed it out for last lesson, then you don’t need to print again), cards A-E, Bible, scissors, glue or glue stick, something to color with (I’m personally fond of Colored Pencils*, but my kids like this Marker Tower)
+1 printout from Judges lesson per kid (if you printed it out for the last lesson (Taking the Land of Canaan), then you don’t need to print again), cards A-E, Bible, scissors, glue or glue stick, something to color with (I’m personally fond of Colored Pencils*, but my kids like this Marker Tower)

 Because these pictures make me happy, complete with Shrek donkey ears and all.